mada77g/saucedemo-automation-tests/README.md

 5. **Checkout Journey**
    Entering shipping details and validating the multi-step checkout form navigation.

-6. **Financial Precision**
+6. **Financial and Product Precision**
-   Validating Subtotal, Tax, and Grand Total using Data Objects for accuracy and maintainability.
+   Verifying the consistency of product details (name, quantity, price) alongside the calculated Subtotal, Tax, and Grand Total using a dedicated JavaScript Data Object for accuracy and maintainability.

 7. **Order Finalization**
    Confirming the final “Thank you” message and validating circular navigation back to the Products page via the **Back Home** button.